Freedom of religion in Africa by country: Equatorial Guinea

 The government provides funds to the Catholic Church and its schools for educational programming.
 Catholic masses are also a normal part of official government ceremonial functions.

-Permits are required for door-to-door proselytism.
-While some time limits are officially imposed on public religious activities, Evangelical Christian groups often hold activities outside the prescribed period without government intervention.
+Foreign missionaries can work in the country, although permits are required for door-to-door proselytism.

 Eritrea

 Eritrea officially recognizes only the Orthodox, Catholic, and Lutheran Christian churches and Sunni Islam.
 Those practicing religions that are not recognized face imprisonment.
 Human rights groups like Amnesty International and Human Rights Watch have documented serious violations of the right to freedom of religion.
 They report disruption of private worship, mass arrests of participants at religious weddings, prayer meetings, and other gatherings.

 Eswatini

-The constitution and laws protect religious freedom in Eswatini, but "minority religious groups enjoy fewer protections under traditional laws and customs, which include traditional courts and the authority of approximately 360 chiefs", according to a U.S. State Department report on religious freedom.
-"When a religious group's practices conflict with tradition and culture as defined by chiefs, they may direct community pressure against the group."
+The constitution and laws protect religious freedom in Eswatini.
+In the past, "minority religious groups enjoy fewer protections under traditional laws and customs, which include traditional courts and the authority of approximately 360 chiefs".

+New congregations must submit applications to the authorities through one of three umbrella bodies: the League of Churches, Swaziland Conference of Churches, or Council of Swaziland Churches.
 Religious groups must obtain the approval of chiefs before constructing houses of worship.
-New congregations must submit applications to the authorities through one of three umbrella bodies: the League of Churches, Swaziland Conference of Churches, or Council of Swaziland Churches.
-Believers practice openly and without interference, with Muslim clergy being permitted access to prisoners and Baháʼí schools allowed to close on that religion's holy days.
-Despite a general respect for religious freedom, however, there is still a degree of societal discrimination, especially toward non-Christian faiths.
+Christian education must be taught in all public schools, but private schools can make their own arrangements.